Art-of-WiFi/UniFi-API-browser/README.md

 ### Features
 The Unifi API browser tool offers the following features:
-- browse data collections exposed by the Unifi Controller API in an easy manner
+- browse data collections/API endpoints exposed by the Unifi Controller API in an easy manner
 - switch between sites managed by the connected controller
 - switch between output formats (currently `json`, `PHP array`, `PHP var_dump`, `PHP var_export` and `json highlighted` have been implemented)
 - switch between default Bootstrap theme and the [Bootswatch] (https://bootswatch.com/) themes